Top Ten Reasons to Visit Okoboji, Iowa

 10. Winter Sports

 Reason #10 is a bit different from the other nine reasons to visit Okoboji, but it is a good reason just the same!
 Even though Okoboji has a beachy summer vibe, it is still in Iowa, and has the same cold, snowy winters as the rest of the Midwest!
-If you're more of a snowbird than a beach bum, check out Okoboji for a winter destination.
+If you're more of a snowbird than a beach goer, check out Okoboji for a winter destination.
 The University of Okoboji hosts its Winter Games each year, complete with a chili cook-off, fireworks, sports, and games.
-Or, go cross-country skiing at Gull Point State Park.
+You can also go cross-country skiing at Gull Point State Park.
 Or, check out a hockey game at the Boji Bay Ice Arena.
 Even better, for a romantic winter vacation, find a hotel with a fireplace or hot tub, and sip hot cocoa or wine after a day of playing in the snow.

 Truly, in Okoboji, you can play all day and all night!